KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/pegs-module-user-tutorial.md

 #### Details

 - `gatewaysclaim` — The name of the method, executed as-is
-- `bindtxid` — This is the `earlytxid` value that is used to launch the Pegs-related Smart Chain, as noted at the beginning of this tutorial; this value is also called the "importgateway identifier"
+- `bindtxid` — This is the creation txid of the Gateway; supplied at the beginning of the tutorial
 - `coin` — Ticker of the `coin` deposited
 - `deposittxid` — The `txid` returned from the `gatewaysdeposit` transaction
 - `destpubkey` — The user pubkey used to launch the `USDKTEST` daemon